 As we love to cook and have sometimes fancied ourselves as wannabe chefs, watching up close the intensity of the work that goes on reminded us that there is a reason we haven't yet become Michelin-starred ourselves.

-A Diverse Menu of Pizza, Pasta, Tapas, and More
+A Menu of Pizza, Pasta, and Tapas at Spork

 Impressively, Spork has also an in-house program for curing meats and has a separate charcuterie menu devoted to these creations.
 You can order just a few tapas style bites, or a small or large tasting board with an array of cured meats, cheeses, and house-made pickles.